 Dry eye syndrome is typically caused by low production of tears or low-quality tears.
 While eye drops or artificial tears may provide temporary relief, speak to your [eye-doctor] about the best treatment for long-term relief.

 No need to put up with dry eye anymore!
-Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Stephanie Britton in Georgetown will determine the underlying cause of your dry eye symptoms and prescribe the treatment that’s right for you.
+Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Brandon Pham in Georgetown will determine the underlying cause of your dry eye symptoms and prescribe the treatment that’s right for you.
 Contact us to schedule your appointment.

 Our practice serves patients from Georgetown, Limehouse, Acton, and Halton Hills, Ontario and surrounding communities.